hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

 ```
-- On the Terraform Cloud portal and reload your page.
+- On the HCP Terraform portal and reload your page.
 Please see the example image below.

 ![API Delete](../assets/api_delete.png)

 3. Automation with wrappers
 ===
-Terraform Cloud's main unit of organization is a workspace.
+HCP Terraform's main unit of organization is a workspace.
 A workspace is a collection of everything Terraform needs to run: a Terraform configuration (usually from a VCS repo), values for that configuration's variables, and state data to keep track of operations between runs.

 Automation of Terraform can come in various forms, and to varying degrees.
 The Vending Machine simulates how teams continue to run Terraform locally but use wrapper scripts to prepare a consistent working directory for Terraform to run in, while other teams run Terraform entirely within an orchestration tool such as Jenkins.